 Quiet, Convenient, and Good for Families

-Taipei Main Station Homestay: Only two minutes from Taipei main station, guests here rave about the super friendly hosts, bright spacious, rooms, and amazing location.
-Car hire also available. (check prices here)
+Taipei Main Station Homestay (Star Hotel): Only two minutes from Taipei main station, guests here rave about the super friendly hosts, bright spacious, rooms, and amazing location.
+Car hire also available. (read reviews / check prices)

 W Hotel: Where did Lady Gaga stay in Taipei?
 At the W, of course.
 This is Taipei's newest, funkiest, and most fashionable luxury hotel.
-Even if you don't stay, come for a fancy drink at their 10F pool or try to get seats for their awesome weekend brunch buffet! (check prices here)
+Even if you don't stay, come for a fancy drink at their 10F pool or try to get seats for their awesome weekend brunch buffet! (read reviews / check prices)

 8 AM: Longshan Temple

 4 PM: Elephant Mountain or Taipei 101